makerdao/mips/MIP10/mip10.md

 1. A community member or other 3rd party publishes the [MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
 2. After a period for the community to review and give feedback on the proposal, an Oracle Team may choose to commit to the work required to continue the Oracle Offboarding process.
-3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.
+3. The Oracle Team submits a Polling Vote to the Governance Portal.
-4. If the Polling Vote passes, the Oracle Team(s) gives 30 day notice to any customers whitelisted on the Oracle that the Oracle is shutting down.
+4. If the Polling Vote passes, the Oracle Team gives 30 day notice to any customers whitelisted on the Oracle that the Oracle is shutting down.
     - Notice is sent to each customer via the email provided in MIP10c9.
-5. The Oracle Team(s) complete the following technical deliverables:
+5. The Oracle Team completes the following technical deliverables:
     - Update price querying tool(s) to cease collecting data for the Oracle.
     - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and cease publishing data for the Oracle.
 6. After the 30-day period has elapsed, the Oracle Team Notifies the Feeds to update their Oracle clients
     - Alert sent out on the official Feeds Keybase channels
     - Timeline: 1 week to deploy
     - Feeds who do not deploy within the given timeline are given a warning.
-Given enough warnings, governance may opt to remove the Feed through MIP10c15.
+Given enough warnings, governance may opt to remove the Feed through MIP10c16.
 7. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.
-8. The Oracle Team(s) update [MIP10c5-Subproposal-Template](MIP10c5-Subproposal-Template.md) to remove the Oracle and submit a PR to the MIPS Github repo.
+8. The Oracle Team updates [MIP10c5-Subproposal-Template](MIP10c5-Subproposal-Template.md) to remove the Oracle and submits a PR to the MIPS Github repo.
-9. The Oracle Team(s) update [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to remove all whitelist entries and submit a PR to the MIPS Github repo.
+9. The Oracle Team updates [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to remove all whitelist entries and submits a PR to the MIPS Github repo.

 ---